 Combined Inhibition of MAPK and PD-1 in Melanoma

-For information on Novartis research in melanoma, please visit the Pipeline Navigator.
+For information on research in melanoma from Novartis, please visit the Pipeline Navigator.

 Acronyms: BRAF = v-raf murine sarcoma viral oncogene homolog B1; CRAF = cellular RAF proto-oncogene; ERK = extracellular signal-regulated kinase; MAPK = mitogen-activated protein kinase; MEK = mitogen-activated extracellular signal-regulated kinase; RTK = receptor tyrosine kinase.